Piotr-Bednarek/DoodleJump/README.md

     NumPad2 - Multiple shoot\
     NumPad3 - Triple shoot
 # Instruction
 To start the game pres your jump button.
-After typing your name press Enter to confirm.
+After typing your name press Enter to confirm.\
+The .exe file is in the https://github.com/Piotr-Bednarek/DoodleJump/releases/tag/v1.0.0